Platformatory/blog/_posts/2024-07-24-Use-OAuth-OIDC-to-Authenticate-to-Confluent-Cloud.md

 ## **Request a JSON Web Token (JWT)**

-1. **Authenticate using Client Credentials:**
+**Authenticate using Client Credentials:**

-Use the Client ID and Client Secret to request a JWT from Okta via the OAuth 2.0 Client Credentials Grant.
+Use the Client ID and Client Secret to request a JWT from Okta via the OAuth 2.0 Client Credentials Grant.The response will contain an access_token which is a JWT.

 ```
 curl --request POST \